Powerlevel9k/powerlevel9k/segments/custom/README.md

 ## Installation

 This is not an ordinary segment that can just be installed.
-This is the documentation for the mechanism that is used to create own custom segments that can display output of arbitrary commands.
-In this documentation we will create a custom segment `custom_wifi_signal` to display the current signal strenght.
+This is the documentation for the mechanism that is used to create your own custom segments that can display the output of arbitrary commands.
+In this documentation we will create a custom segment – `custom_wifi_signal` – to display the current signal strenght.
 You can replace this code with your own if you want to achieve something different.
 You have to preserve the prefixes though.
 This means `P9K_CUSTOM_*` for variables and `custom_*` when putting the